 How long has it been since a coal miner built a can house?

-Forgetting our history, supporting the coal companies, destroying our mountains, polluting our water—now that is what I call dishonoring our coal mining heritage, dishonoring every coal mining family who ever stood up to the coal companies, fighting to give their children a chance at a better future.
+Forgetting our history, supporting the coal companies, destroying our mountains, polluting our water—now that is what I call dishonoring our mountain heritage.